 Profar 3-run double trumps 4 Yankees HRs in 12-10 Texas win

+ARLINGTON, Texas (AP) The Bronx Bombers are slugging homers at a record pace, and that still wasn’t enough to beat last-place Texas.

-ARLINGTON, Texas (AP) — Jurickson Profar had a bases-clearing double to put the Texas Rangers ahead to stay in a wild, series-clinching 12-10 win over the New York Yankees, who matched a major league record with four more homers Wednesday night.
+Jurickson Profar had a bases-clearing double that put the Rangers ahead to stay in a wild 12-10 win Wednesday night, when New York hit four more homers to match a big league record with 21 long balls in a five-game stretch.

+”If you look at the guys that are in our lineup, we can hit,” said Yankees starter CC Sabathia, who allowed seven runs in 4 1/3 innings and squandered all of an early 4-0 lead. ”We hit tonight, just got to pitch better.”

-Gleyber Torres became the youngest Yankee ever to homer in three consecutive games and Aaron Judge hit a 471-foot blast as New York became only the third team in major league history with 21 homers in a five-game stretch — 12 of those in Texas.
+Gleyber Torres became the youngest Yankee ever to homer in three consecutive games and Aaron Judge hit a 471-foot blast .

 Torres, a 21-year-old second baseman playing in his 27th career game, and Judge both homered during a six-run fifth to put New York ahead 10-5.
-The Rangers then scored twice in the bottom of the fifth, and an inning later got Profar’s three-run double to make it 11-10 after reliever David Robertson (3-2) had already given up a bases-loaded walk.
+But the Rangers then scored twice in the bottom of the inning off Sabathia, and got Profar’s three-run double in the sixth to make it 11-10 after reliever David Robertson (3-2) had already given up a bases-loaded walk.

+”It gave us a lot of confidence,” Profar said. ”We’re getting better, that’s for sure.
+We’re getting better every day, and we believe in ourselves. … We haven’t been showing at the end, but series like this show it.”

+Texas is 9-17 at home but took two of three against New York to win consecutive home series for the first time this season.

 Didi Gregorius and Neil Walker also went deep for the Yankees, who have at least three homers in five consecutive games for the first time in team history.
 The only other teams with 21 homers in a five-game span were the 1999 Reds and the 1977 Red Sox, according to the Elias Sports Bureau.